 Studies have shown that students diagnosed with dyslexia and other language-based learning disabilities can struggle with Executive Functioning skills.
 This is often represented by activation in the prefrontal lobe which affects the problem solving and decision making process.
 Executive Functioning skills are critical in the academic development process since they affect working memory, decoding skills, reading fluency, mathematical computation, organization skills, prioritization, and time management.

-Strategies designed to help Executive Functioning skills are woven into the curriculum, modeled by the teacher, and practiced throughout the day to ensure a structured and systematic day.
+Strategies designed to help Executive Functioning skills are woven into Trident’s curriculum, modeled by our teachers, and consistently practiced to ensure a structured and systematic day.
 We have found this to be a successful way to motivate students and achieve maximum effort.
-This, then coupled with their individualized academic learning plans, ensure a successful academic experience.